bryceshirley/iris-gpubench/docs/work_to_do.md

 - using shell check from bash script (similar to pylint) on bash script
 - Add dependabot to github actions

-Here's a revised and restructured version of your "Future Work" section with added ideas for clarity and completeness:

 ---

 ## Future Work